TechnicJelle/CMGT_GraduationReport/report.typ

 Your report starts, of course, with the Introduction, which should include:
 - A general description of the assignment
+- The (preliminary) problem
+- The (end-)user
+- The indicators of success of the client
 - The parties and/or individuals involved in the development of your project
 	- and their interests regarding your solution